 What if I have dietary restrictions?

-The food we'll be eating is, for the most part, traditional Greek food as Leonidio is a small, rural village.
+The food we'll be eating is, for the most part, traditional Mexican food.
 We will not be cooking meals for the group, so we only have as much control over what goes into your food as you would going to any restaurant.
-That said, we've had participants with gluten-free and vegetarian diets on this trip before and they did just fine.
-Gluten-free bread and other options are provided at breakfast and are usually available at dinner.
-Vegetarian options are also available, but vegans may find navigating the Greek love of meat and dairy to be difficult.
-Celiacs may have a challenging time as well.
+That said, we've had participants with gluten-free and vegan diets on this trip before and they did just fine.

 10